Preconditioned NonSymmetric/Symmetric Discontinuous Galerkin Method for Elliptic Problem with Reconstructed Discontinuous Approximation: Approximation to the elliptic problem

-Combining the above estimate with \eqref{eq_nablavhupper} leads to the upper bound in \eqref{eq_DGenormCequi}.
-This completes the proof. \end{proof} The condition number of the preconditioned system $A_0^{-1} A_{m, \theta}$ is established on Lemma \ref{le_DGenormCequi}.
-We also begin the analysis from the symmetric case, i.e. $\theta = -1$.
-In the estimation of the condition number, we stated that any vector $\bmr{v} \in \mb{R}^{n_e}$ corresponds to a finite element function $v_h \in U_h^m$.
-For the analysis to preconditioned system, we let any $\bmr{v} = \{v_j\}_{j = 1}^{n_e} \in \mb{R}^{n_e}$ correspond to a piecewise constant function $v_h \in U_h^0$ such that $v_h(\bm{x}_K) = v_j$, where $K$ is the element numbered by the index $j$.
+Combining \eqref{eq_DGnrmRmvh} and \eqref{eq_vmaxmin} leads to the upper bound in \eqref{eq_DGenormCequi}.
+This completes the proof. \end{proof} The condition number of the preconditioned system $A_0^{-1} A_{m, \theta}$ will be established on Lemma \ref{le_DGenormCequi}.
+We begin the analysis from the symmetric case, i.e. $\theta = -1$.
+In the estimation of \substitute{the condition number}{the condition number to the matrix $A_{m, \theta}$}, we stated that any vector $\bmr{v} \in \mb{R}^{n_e}$ corresponds to a finite element function $v_h \in U_h^m$.
+For the analysis to the preconditioned system, we let any $\bmr{v} = \{v_j\}_{j = 1}^{n_e} \in \mb{R}^{n_e}$ correspond to a piecewise constant function $v_h \in U_h^0$ such that $v_h(\bm{x}_K) = v_j$, where $K$ is the element indexed by $j$.
 Now, we have that

 By Lemma \ref{le_DGenormCequi} and the boundedness and the coercivity of $a_{h, \theta}(\cdot, \cdot)$, we find that